Erfanit64/UBC-MDS-CL.github.io/timeline.md

 #### Project

-The project itself.
-At the end, partners can expect the students to present at the partner organizations.
+Partners organizations should expect to meet on a regular basis (weekly) with the students during the project period.
+At the end of the project, partners can expect the students to present at the partner organizations (this year, likely virtually).
 Partners will also be invited to an end-of-program celebration at UBC.

 #### Hackathon